lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic25_StudentSupport.md

 4. Explain how this score can be used to monitor or support students throughout the course.
 ```

-*Chain-of-Thought Prompt 1: Guiding the LLM with Your Desired Table*
+*Instructional Prompt: Guiding the LLM with Your Desired Table*
 ```
 # Prompt to Design a Student Success Score Matrix